 Covid-19 Update - all you need to know about travelling to Croatia

 Campsites in Croatia are open and apply all hygienic and safety measures for your carefree holiday.
-Restaurants, bars, shops and other facilities within the campsites are open as well.
+Restaurants, bars, shops and other facilities are open as well.
 Please check regularly updated recommendations and measures for your carefree holiday.

 All holidaymakers entering the Republic of Croatia must have a booking confirmation and for an even easier crossing of the border and a more effective epidemiological control, all foreign citizens travelling to Croatia are invited to register via the website EnterCroatia.